What you should know about who you should know.

 Well, guess what.
 You’re not the only one in the room who’s trying to hit their magic “people I need to talk to” number, or looking for an in, or swallowing hard and slapping a smile on their face.
 You’re at a networking event, after all.

 Yeah, yeah, you’ve heard this all before.
-(And if you haven’t, here’s a list of articles with more detail on this subject that you might want to read.)
+(And if you haven’t, we have a list of articles with more detail on this subject that you might want to read below.)
 But what should you actually do?

 You’ve come to the right place.